BDC Hamburger Icon

 Open row

-Although specific software can sync files and folders for you, paid software might not offer the flexibility you need.
-However, a good PowerShell script can help you build a custom solution that meets all of your requirements.
+You can buy specific software to sync your files and folders, but it may not offer the flexibility you need.
+A good PowerShell script, however, can help you build a custom solution that meets all your requirements.
+We’ll explain everything you need to know about syncing files and folders — and removing them — with Microsoft PowerShell.

 Why would you need to sync folders?

 But what if you want to ensure a complete replica of a folder instead of just copying files from one folder to another?
-This is when you must sync the two folders.
+That’s when you must sync the two folders.

-Essentially, syncing is just copying files, but it’s smarter.
+Syncing is essentially just copying files, but it’s smarter.
 Syncing involves the following:

 • Reading both folders’ entire contents